 I’m Felix Almeida, also known as Ahriman in some circles.
 This is techwords.io, where I post the result of my personal research on things (mostly technical) that I found interesting at some point.
 I hope that other people will find these posts helpful, relevant, or interesting.
 This blog, its content and opinions are my own.

-I consider myself a good mix between a software engineer and a system administrator.
-Despite what other people might say, I am a generalist; I like to know a bit about a lot of things so then I can dig deeper whenever needed.
+I consider myself a mix between a software engineer and a system administrator.
+Despite what other people might say, I am a generalist; I like to know a bit about a lot of things so I can dig deeper whenever needed.
 I enjoy reading mainly about computers (obviously), personal finance and science (especially cosmology and biology).
 I don’t sleep too much.
 My political view is more aligned with the liberals and I don’t follow any particular religion although I am a spiritualist (there must be a meaning for all this after all).

 That’s me, today.
 I’ll be different tomorrow, hopefully better.